An allowance can be a great way to teach kids how to be responsible with their money and create a plan to reach their financial goals.

 Help Kids Create a Plan for Their Allowance

 Once you've decided how much allowance your kids will receive, guide them in using it responsibly.
-For example, you may want to encourage them to earmark a certain percentage for spending, a certain percentage for saving and another for charitable giving.
+For example, you may want to encourage them to earmark a certain percentage for spending, a certain percentage for saving, and another for charitable giving.

 Having these guidelines can help them use their allowance purposefully so they're not simply blowing it all.
 And opening a savings account for them at an early age can help them get into the savings habit, which can help them as they get older and begin planning for things like buying a home or saving for retirement.

 Finally, don't be afraid to let kids make mistakes with their allowance.
-Turn a poor spending decision into a teachable moment so kids can learn how to avoid money mistakes in the future.
+Turn a poor spending decision into a teachable moment so your kids can learn how to avoid money mistakes in the future.